Meeting with Chairman of Georgian Parliament Irakli Kobakhidze

 He stressed that there are no contradictions and misunderstanding regarding political processes between the two countries, the evaluation of the international agenda is the same.
 “Moreover, we are always ready to meet each other halfway,” the head of state said.

-Alexander Lukashenko also thanked the Belarusian side for the delivery of pharmaceutical products to Belarus.
+Aleksandr Lukashenko also thanked the Belarusian side for the delivery of pharmaceutical products to Belarus.
 Belarus, in turn, helped Georgia extinguish a forest fire.

 He also spoke in positive terms about the visit of the Georgian parliamentary delegation to Belarus because the enhancement of parliamentary contacts creates a good foundation for the trade and economic relations.
 The head of state encouraged MPs to learn more about the development of the agrarian sector in Belarus in view of the expected progress in this field and the Belarusian machine-building and car-making potential.
 Tractors adapted to Georgian conditions are already produced in Belarus.
-Apart from that, Alexander Lukashenko mentioned the production of cars jointly with the Chinese company Geely.
+Apart from that, Aleksandr Lukashenko mentioned the production of cars jointly with the Chinese company Geely.

 The President invited the Georgian delegation to study Belarusian wood processing practices and the achievements of the potash industry.

 “We do not hide anything.
-If you want to visit defense industry enterprises, we will show our military equipment,” Alexander Lukashenko added.
+If you want to visit defense industry enterprises, we will show our military equipment,” Aleksandr Lukashenko added.
 “I hope that Belarus will make an impression on you.
 It is very important for you and for us.”